kimmobrunfeldt/nap/README.md

 *Nap* provides simple and easy way to request HTTP API resources.

 After coding a few HTTP API wrapper classes, I decided to code *Nap*.
 With *Nap*, you don't need to create methods for every single resource in the API.
+See the [example case](#example-case) for more.
+Shortly the reasoning is:

 **Bad**